About the Program

 The Approach Note is a more detailed description of your innovation and will help the jury evaluate your participation in further rounds.Download Template

 Hi Teams!
-Congratulations to those who have made it to the second stage.
+Congratulations to those who have made it to the Approach Note Phase.
 To help you connect better, we have created profiles for each team below.
-This list is not exhaustive and as more teams get shortlisted, their details will be updated.
+This is the final list of the 35 teams who have made it through to the Approach Note Phase.
 We hope you can use this platform to connect with each other.
 Also, if you are still looking to be a part of Rise Prize, you can connect with the teams you want to be a part of.
 The first step to make India the global innovation hub starts right here.
 Together we can make World Class From India a reality.

 We, Team Aeron, are a group of super-charged young engineers - representing our company ‘Aeron Systems Pvt Ltd’.
 We come from the domain of Inertial Navigation with a background in electronics, signal & image processing and instrumentation.